AUTHORITYTRUST

 accessible

-Accessibility-first palette with deep navy and crisp white contrast.
-Peach adds warmth without compromising readability.
-Perfect for government sites, educational platforms, and public services requiring WCAG AAA compliance.
+Deep navy with crisp white for strong contrast.
+Peach adds warmth without hurting readability.
+A solid pick for government sites, educational platforms, and public services that need WCAG AAA compliance.

 #000033